ModyQyW/react-native-starter-kit/README.md

 A simple cross-platform app built with Expo 35, react-native, mobx and react-navigation.

-Check [rn-mobx-ts-starter-kit](https://github.com/ModyQyW/rn-mobx-ts-starter-kit) for typescript support.
+Check [rn-mobx-ts-starter-kit](https://github.com/ModyQyW/rn-mobx-ts-starter-kit) for TypeScript support.
+It is much better when facing hooks.

 English | [简体中文](README.CN.md)